 Linseed is a gentle on the digestive system and also contain omega oils that are great for your brain, skin, and hair.
 But if you’re going to add linseed to your shake you might want to drink it up really quickly because if you let it stand for too long those seeds are going to get slimy!

-You may have noticed that I’m a fan of yoga.
+I’m a fan of yoga.
 I’m no guru, of course.
 Or, yogi, for that matter.
 I’m naturally bendy so that’s a plus but I’m not particularly strong so yoga tends to beat me often.
 The strength will improve as I keep it up.
 The thing is though, if there were no benefits to yoga other than the stress relief that I get from the practice, that would be enough.
 There are, however, numerous benefits to maintaining a regular yoga practice.
 The conscientious among us might notice even the smallest of benefits after each session.
 It is always good to take stock of how you are feeling before and after your practice, and keep these niggles in mind as inspiration to continue.